 opportunity to learn about in other classes is the formal function environment.
 The

-ball, company functions, or any other circumstance where formal dancing is appropriate.
+functions, or any other circumstance where formal dancing is appropriate.

 Business Improvisation workshops are held throughout the year to teach students critical

-professional networking settings.
+as well as professional networking settings.

 Corporate Mentor Program students complete on average 350+ plus Academy Prep mentoring

 hours.
-The mission of Academy Prep is, "To inspire and empower students qualifying
+The mission of Academy Prep is, "to inspire and empower students qualifying

 for need-based scholarships to become future community leaders through a rigorous